 The most unique name on the credits in retrospect was that of director Ivan Nagy.
 Nagy was a Hungarian expatriate who had a career as a director mostly in television during the 1970s and 80s.
 He made several genre tv movies such as the clairvoyance thriller Mind Over Murder (1979), the spy film Once Upon a Spy (1980), the psycho-thriller Midnight Lace (1981), as well as the video-released serial killer film Skinner (1993).
 From the late 1990s, Nagy has been a director of erotica and pornography.
 In 1993, he attained notoriety as the boyfriend of arrested Hollywood madam Heidi Fleiss during which he was charged (although not convicted) with procuring women to work for her.
 Nagy had earlier been convicted as a bookmaker.

-Captain America was subsequently remade on the big-screen with Albert Pyun’s cheap Captain America (1990) starring Matt Salinger and as the big-budget Captain America: The First Avenger (2011) starring Chris Evans and its sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016), as well as the Marvel Comics team-ups The Avengers (2012), Avengers: Age of Ultron (2015) and Avengers: Infinity War (2018).
+Captain America was subsequently remade on the big-screen with Albert Pyun’s cheap Captain America (1990) starring Matt Salinger and as the big-budget Captain America: The First Avenger (2011) starring Chris Evans and its sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016), as well as the Marvel Comics team-ups The Avengers (2012), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 There was also an earlier serial version Captain America (1944) starring Dick Purcell.
 The Captain America story is also told in the animated Ultimate Avengers (2006) and he appears in other Marvel animated films such as Ultimate Avengers II (2006) and Next Avengers: Heroes of Tomorrow (2008).